 - HUMMUS.
-The creamiest, fluffiest, BEST EVER HUMMUS recipe here, by Ottolenghi.
+The creamiest, fluffiest, BEST EVER HUMMUS recipe here.
 Use this hummus straight up, not with other "flavors."

 - BUFFALO HUMMUS.
-This Organic Buffalo Hummus was a last-minute find at Trader Joe's.
-You could also just mix Buffalo sauce into plain hummus.
+This Organic Buffalo Hummus was a last-minute find.
+You could also stir a tablespoon of Frank's Red Hot Sauce and a few dashes of Worcestershire sauce into a classic hummus.

 - HONEY MUSTARD.
 Just buy your favorite mustards in a bottle or jar.
 Why waste your time.
 At this point you should know by now, there is very little homemade on a Game Day board like this.

 - GUACAMOLE.
 This is a guacamole that has no other "chunky" ingredients especially tomatoes which should NEVER be in ANY guacamole EVER anyway.